bertspaan/s3-photo/README.md

     npm install -g bertspaan/s3-photo

+Also, install GraphicsMagick:

+    brew install graphicsmagick

 ## Configuration

-See `config.example.json` for example configuration file.
+See `config.example.yml` for example configuration file.
 Copy this file, edit, and set the `S3_PHOTO_CONFIG` environment variable to the absolute path of the configuration file:

-    export S3_PHOTO_CONFIG=/Users/bert/.s3-photo-config.json
+    export S3_PHOTO_CONFIG=/Users/bert/.s3-photo-config.yml

+Or alternatively, use the `--config` command line option.

 In addition to `S3_PHOTO_CONFIG`, s3-photo expects two environment variables containing your S3 access keys: